wp-plugins/goodreviews/readme.txt

 2. A look at the plugin in action

 == Changelog ==

+= 1.1.1=
+* Fixed a stylesheet loading bug
+* Added code to remove clear space div element when only the reviews pane is displayed.
+* Cleaned up some leftover pre-1.1.0 code.

 = 1.1.0 =
 * Replaced star images with text-based stars so that colors can be easily modified.